 In the case of a no-deal Brexit, projects that are selected and include UK partner organisation should be able to recuperate any lost EU funds using the UK Government’s guarantee.
-However, it is not clear whether this guarantee can apply to those 2019 Cooperation Projects that are led by UK organisations, since the guarantee will cover only projects selected by the Executive Agency and the UK-specific clause (above) suggests that UK-led projects will be ineligible.
-We are seeking clarification and will update our guidance accordingly.
+However, it is not clear whether this guarantee can apply to those 2019 Cooperation Projects that are led by UK organisations, since the guarantee will cover only projects selected by the Executive Agency and the UK-specific clause (above).
+It is likely that UK-led projects will be ineligible unless a specific agreement regarding Creative Europe is made, in a no deal scenario.
 In the meantime, we recommend that partnerships also consider other European organisations as project leads.
 If there is an agreement on Creative Europe in early 2019, then the lead could be given back to a UK organisation.

 The delivery of the guarantee could happen in a number of ways.
 We expect that it will replace the EU funding allocation UK organisations would have received under agreement – in effect compensating organisations for the EU funding they would have received as part of their participation in a project, but will no longer be eligible to receive.

 If there is no agreement on the UK's continued participation in Creative Europe, it would mean that UK organisations and their costs in projects will be ineligible after the currently expected leave date of 31 October 2019, should there be no agreement in place for Creative Europe.
 UK organisations would however still be able to be part of Cooperation Projects, but would have to change their status to participate as only ‘Third Country’ organisations.
 Projects can spend just up to 30% of the overall project budget on Third Country costs, and the Government Guarantee could support UK organisations to continue participating in Cooperation Projects as Associate Partners, if partnerships agree to this.